EmileDu/Qeewi/README.md

 # Qeewi
-Application which allows to generate boilerplates
+Application to initialize quickly, easily and efficiently a website